aws-samples/non-profit-blockchain/ngo-fabric/README.md

 node to interact with, which TLS certs to use, etc.

 I will generate all the required export variables in Cloud9.
-You will need to copy the output to the client node as explained below.
+You will need to copy the output to the Fabric client node as explained below.

 In Cloud9: